MichalLytek/type-graphql/Readme.md

 ## Feedback

-Currently released version `0.1.x` is just a preview of the upcoming integration.
-For now it lacks customization option - picking/omitting fields of object types to expose in the schema, as well as picking CRUD methods and exposed args.
+Currently released version `0.x` is just a preview of the upcoming integration.
+For now it lacks customization option - picking/omitting fields of object types to expose in the schema, as well as picking exposed args fields.

 However, the base functionality is working well, so I strongly encourage you to give it a try and play with it.
 Any feedback about the developers experience, bug reports or ideas about new features or enhancements are very welcome - please feel free to put your two cents into [discussion in the issue](https://github.com/MichalLytek/type-graphql/issues/476).